Jamesalambert/control_board/README.md

 # Control Panel

-This presents a web interface intended to control devices vi an Arduino.
+This presents a React web interface to control devices via an Arduino.

 Communication takes place over the serial port.